bifravst/bifravst/README.md

 ## Vision

-_Bifravst_ aims to provide a concrete end-to-end example for an ultra-low power IoT product in the asset tracker space, namely a _Cat Tracker_.
+_Bifravst_ aims to provide a concrete end-to-end example for an ultra-low power cellular IoT product in the asset tracker space, namely a _Cat Tracker_.

 ![Bifravst: Cat Tracker IoT example](./docs/logo-with-text.png)